geng-haoran/Simulately/docs/4_domain/2_softbody.md

 - [**DiSECt**](#disect): a differentiable simulation engine for autonomous **robotic cutting**.
 - [**ThinShellLab**](#thinshelllab): a differentiable simulator for manipulating **thin-shell materials**, such as cloths and papers.
 - [**DaxBench**](#daxbench): a **deformable object manipulation** benchmark with differentiable physics.
+- [**SoftMac**](#softmac): a differentiable soft body simulation with forecast-based contact model, coupling with articulated rigid bodies and clothes.
 ---

 ## SoftGym